stblr/mkw-sp.com/features.markdown

 ## Limitations and known bugs

-The name of ghost files can be at most 12 characters.
-This will not be fixed.

 Ghost solidity is off by one frame when switching.
 See [issue 44](https://github.com/stblr/mkw-sp/issues/44).

 VS and battle settings aren't saved.
 See [issue 50](https://github.com/stblr/mkw-sp/issues/50).